 Video in Person/ViP will be the language the fully integrated nonprofit healthcare provider will use going forward to distinguish between appointments that take place at one of its six Central Indiana locations or over ViP (rhymes with “zip”).

-As Indiana sheltering rules ease, Aspire is determined to be proactive in offering choices to its patients in how they receive services.
+Aspire is committed to be proactive in offering choices to its patients in how they receive services.
 Whenever someone requests an appointment, they will be asked if they prefer to have it at a clinic or by ViP.
 They also have the option to come into a clinic and be provided with a device to see a ViP provider.

 Aspire was uniquely positioned to pivot to ViP appointments during the early stages of pandemic, going from an average of seven ViP appointments per day to more than 700 per day in just two weeks.
 Even as its clinics have reopened to regular appointments, the experience solidified the belief that a permanent transition of a significant portion of its services to Video in Person is something patients will accept and even prefer.

 “What we’ve learned is that Hoosiers are receptive to receiving healthcare this way, particularly on the behavioral health side.
 But no one really knows what to call it,” said Christopher Lloyd, Director of Branding and Communications. “‘Telehealth’ and ‘telemedicine’ are really outdated terms as they imply a voice-only telephone call, which patients do not embrace.”

 “With ViP we want to emphasize this is still an interpersonal, face-to-face encounter with a healthcare professional.
 You can see them, and they can see you.
 It just happens over a video meeting on your computer or mobile device.
 Thus, video… in person.”